America The Beautiful - The National Parks and Federal Recreational Lands Pass

 The pass does not cover or provide a discount on expanded amenity fees such as camping, boat launch or interpretive fees.

-US military members and their dependents in the Army, Navy, Air Force, Marines, and Coast Guard, as well as most members of the US Reserves and National Guard.
+Current US military members and their dependents in the Army, Navy, Air Force, Marines, and Coast Guard, as well as most members of the US Reserves and National Guard.
 Proper military ID is required (CAC Card or DoD Form 1173).

 There is not a pass specifically for veterans; however, many veterans qualify for one of the other discount passes offered as part of our pass program.